lumirelle/starship-butler/packages/core/README.md

 ## Features

-- 🚀 WIP: Quick management of your system & project configuration
+- 🚀 Quick management of your system & local project configurations
 - 🧰 Easy to use CLI interface
-- 🔗 Support symlink mode
+- 🔗 Support symlink mode (experimental)
 - 🧹 WIP: Auto cleanup when uninstalling

 ## Usage